 I noticed that she had included me in the “Y’all” universe of musicians.
 I was no longer a boxing ring contender.

-Surely, Sandy’s words ushered in the end of an era plagued by my resentment.
+Surely, Sandy’s words ended my era of resentment.
 I was finally over it.

-Perhaps, I’ll visit La Scat the next time I’m in New York City, making sure to blog about it.
+Perhaps, I’ll visit La Scat the next time I’m in the Big Apple, making sure to blog about it.